Yushu-An/YushuAn-academic/content/home/skills.md

     icon:
     icon_pack:
     name:
-  - description: |2-
+  - description:
-     * Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots
-     * Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
+     Ability to use ROS under Linux to complete visual mapping and navigation of mobile robotsProficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
     icon:
     icon_pack:
     name: Machine Vision